prisma/prisma1/docs/0.x/04-Reference/08-Deployment/01-Overview.md

 - By default, the core APIs bind to port 60000, and the local function runtime binds to 60001.
 If you start more than one local intance of Graphcool, the CLI will search for the next open port, e.g. 60002, to bind to.
 You can change the binding of the core APIs by setting a `PORT` env var!
 - Your data in the database container and function deployments in the localfaas container are persisted using named docker volumes.
-- `docker tail -f CONTAINER_NAME` is useful for peeking into the containers and debugging issues, especially the localfaas container prints plenty of debug output for you to see what is going on, separate from the actual function logs that you can still retrieve with the `graphcool logs` command.
+- `docker tail -f CONTAINER_NAME` is useful for peeking into the containers and debugging issues, especially the localfaas container prints plenty of debug output for you to see what is going on, separate from the actual function logs that you can still retrieve with the `graphcool-framework logs` command.

 ### Debugging

 #### Accessing function logs

-When deploying [functions](!alias-aiw4aimie9) in a local Docker setup, you can access the function logs directly through [`docker logs`](https://docs.docker.com/engine/reference/commandline/logs/) instead of [`graphcool logs`](!alias-aiteerae6l#graphcool-logs):
+When deploying [functions](!alias-aiw4aimie9) in a local Docker setup, you can access the function logs directly through [`docker logs`](https://docs.docker.com/engine/reference/commandline/logs/) instead of [`graphcool-framework logs`](!alias-aiteerae6l#graphcool-logs):

 ```sh
 docker logs -f local_localfaas_1